How-to write a good sales email?

-Some time ago, The Economist Group and peppercomm released a report that surveyed about 500 business executive and 500 marketing experts to outline key differences in their content expectations and understanding of the content strategy.
+Some time ago, The Economist Group and Peppercomm released a report that surveyed about 500 business executives and 500 marketing experts with a goal outline key differences in their content expectations and understanding of the content strategy.
 According to the report:

-- 75% of business executives would be more likely to respond to an email that suggests a business idea than to a message that simply promotes a product.
+of business, executives would be more likely to respond to an email that suggests a business idea than to a message that simply promotes a product

-of business owners don’t like to receive a direct sales pitch and would choose informative emails over salesy ones.
+of business owners don’t like to receive a direct sales pitch and would choose informative emails over salesy ones

-of business executives value unique content that provides a fresh perspective on their vertical or workflow.
+of business executives value unique content that provides a fresh perspective on their vertical or workflow

-- 85% of business executives are more comfortable with well-structured text instead of video or audio content.
+of business, executives are more comfortable with well-structured text instead of video or audio content

 As you seem, it ultimately took shape.